mekerhult/test2023/README.md

    calling `get_status` (either from Claude or via `mcp` CLI tooling).
 3. Have the AI agent invoke `load_sequence` with the desired phrase.
 4. Press the D4 button to arm playback.
 Once external MIDI clock pulses arrive, the UNO will perform the uploaded notes in sync.
 Press D4 again to stop.
+Tap the D3 button at any time to send a momentary middle C for monitoring.
 5. Send a new `load_sequence` request whenever you want to change the material.

 ## Troubleshooting